emilykamiti/For-your-eyes_java/README.md

 Extract your downloaded files and then..
 Save your files in ./localdisk C/Program Files, copy and paste the files inside the folder.
-Both files exist in the programs File folder
+Both files exist in the programs File folder.
 Run the java application as admin